mudcano/mudrich/docs/source/introduction.rst

 If you would rather not shadow Python's builtin print, you can import ``rich.print`` as ``rprint`` (for example)::

-    from rich import print as rprint
+    from mudrich import print as rprint

 Continue reading to learn about the more advanced features of Rich.